-- 52. The Agency's nuclear security programme supports the enhancement of international cooperation in nuclear security and of nuclear security globally and provides coordinated education and training programmes.
-The Agency also manages the Nuclear Security Fund, described in Section D of this Plan. - 53.
-The activities of the Agency to enhance international cooperation in nuclear security are not limited to activities such as the continuing organization of Information Exchange Meetings, but also extend to the strengthening of coordination among States and other organizations upon request through the organization of a range of events and conferences.
-The Agency also provides representatives to meetings and conferences on nuclear security organized by other initiatives. - 54.
-The Agency promotes universalisation of relevant legally binding instruments and commitment to non-binding instruments under Agency auspices, notably including activities undertaken in support of the CPPNM and its 2005 Amendment, as well as through the development of comprehensive guidance in the IAEA Nuclear Security Series according to the priorities set by Member States through the decisions and resolutions of the Agency Policy Making Organs and priorities as recommended by the NSGC, in order to support the encouragement expressed by Member States that they take into account, as appropriate, the relevant recommendations in the Nuclear Security Series, and make use of them at their national discretion in their efforts to strengthen nuclear security. - 55.
+- 60. The Agency's Nuclear Security Programme supports the enhancement of international cooperation in nuclear security and of nuclear security globally, assists in strengthening national nuclear security regimes and provides coordinated education and training programmes.
+The Agency also manages the Nuclear Security Fund, described in Section D of this Plan. - 61.
+The activities of the Agency to enhance international cooperation in nuclear security are not limited to activities such as the continuing organization of information exchange meetings and sharing of information, as appropriate, but also extend to the strengthening of coordination among States and other organizations upon request by organizing a range of events and conferences.
+The Agency also provides representatives to meetings and conferences on nuclear security organized by other initiatives.

+- 62. The Agency promotes universalisation of relevant legally binding instruments and commitment to non-binding instruments under Agency auspices, notably including activities undertaken in support of the CPPNM and its Amendment, as well as through the development of comprehensive guidance in the IAEA Nuclear Security Series according to the priorities set by Member States through the resolutions of General Conference, decisions of the Agency Policy Making Organs and priorities as recommended by the NSGC, in order to support the encouragement expressed by Member States that they take into account, as appropriate, the relevant recommendations in the Nuclear Security Series, and make use of them at their national discretion in their efforts to strengthen nuclear security. - 63.
 The Agency plays an important role in the provision of coordinated education and training programmes that strengthen capabilities in States to address and sustain nuclear security.
-This activity is not limited to the preparation of training courses, but also involves coordination through the maintenance of networks such as the International Nuclear Security Education Network (INSEN) and the network of Nuclear Security Support Centres (NSSCs).
+This activity is not limited to the preparation of training courses, but also involves coordination through the maintenance of networks such as the International Nuclear Security Education Network (INSEN) and the NSSC Network and the Nuclear Security Information Portal.